Mindustack/llvmir2mlog/doc/Architecture.md

 (Of course, you can also use LLVM's own optimization tools)
 ### Generating assembly code

-## The ultimate goal of Mindustack is to generate a blueprint
+## The ultimate goal of llvm2mlog is to generate a blueprint
 ### This blueprint will include
 * Main program processor
 * Stack